davewalker5/FlightRecorder/README.md

 ## About

 FlightRecorder implements a SQL-based aircraft sightings logbook.
-A ASP.NET WenAPI provides access to the business logic and data access layer while an ASP.NET MVC UI provides the user interface.
+An ASP.NET WebAPI provides access to the business logic and data access layer while an ASP.NET MVC UI provides the user interface.

+### Sightings
 Each sighting consists of the following data:

 - Flight details